AyushUtsav081726/MY_CERTIFICATES/README.md

 # MY_CERTIFICATES
-#### This page consists of all the certificate earned by me that showcase my diverse skills in different fields and domains.
+#### This page consists of all the certificates earned by me that showcase my diverse skills in different fields and domains.